-Customers may "renew down" from a higher-level Visual Studio standard subscription to a lower-level subscription- effectively trading one license for another.
+Customers purchasing through Volume Licensing channels may "renew down" from a higher-level Visual Studio standard subscription to a lower-level subscription - effectively trading one license for another.
 In doing so, the customer forfeits all rights associated with the old Visual Studio subscription and must immediately discontinue using any products that were available as part of that subscription but that are not available under the new subscription.

-Example: An organization has been using Visual Studio Enterprise with MSDN subscriptions across their development team.
-The organization decides to renew all their subscriptions down to Visual Studio Professional with MSDN due to budget constraints.
+Example: An organization has been using Visual Studio Enterprise Subscription subscriptions across their development team.
+The organization decides to renew all their subscriptions down to Visual Studio Professional Subscription due to budget constraints.
 When the organization renews down, subscribers must immediately discontinue using and uninstall Visual Studio Enterprise-and thus can no longer benefit from the features in Visual Studio Enterprise.
-Subscribers also lose rights to use Microsoft Office, Microsoft Dynamics, SharePoint Server, and many other products included in Visual Studio Enterprise with MSDN but not in Visual Studio Professional with MSDN.
+Subscribers also lose rights to use Microsoft Office, Microsoft Dynamics, SharePoint Server, and many other products included in Visual Studio Enterprise Subscription but not in Visual Studio Professional Subscription.